jamesrobertlloyd/cause-effect/README.md

 * Final submissions to Kaggle should take the form of a number in \[-Inf, +Inf\] for each test example
 * The evaluation metric is the average of two AUCs - one testing accuracy on the clasfication task A->B vs. (B->A, A|B, A-B) and the other B->A vs. (A->B, A|B, A-B)

+(See updates before reading comment below)
 At the moment I am undecided if it will be best for everyone to produce predicted probabilities for the 4 class problem, 3 class problem (combining A-B and A|B) or producing scores in the range \[-Inf, +Inf\] directly.
 For the moment I recommend trying to produce all of these measures, or work on whichever seems most natural for you.
 We can use everything in the final aggregation stage.

 Planned workflow / repository usage
 ===================================

 * Develop predictors using the data in data/training
-* Evaluate the predictors on all training examples (data/training, data/ensemble_training, data/kaggle_validation) and put the output in the predictors directory
+* Evaluate the predictors on all training examples (see updates before reading me) (data/training, data/ensemble_training, data/kaggle_validation) and put the output in the predictors directory
 * Ensembling / aggregation methods will be used to combine the base predictors into a combined prediction, using data/ensemble_training as training data
 * Submissions will then be made to Kaggle, recording output in submissions